Yoshimi/yoshimi/Util/1stReadMe.txt

 The file 'splashdefault.png' is the oldest released screen - it was created before SVG capability was available, and 'splashreference.svg' is the slightly modifed form of one created by Jesper that can be used as a template.
 'YoshimiSplash.png' is the current one.

 You will need to give the full filepath for both "MakeSplash.sh" and your image file.

+switch_time.cpp
+This is a source file used to test the behaviour of large switch statements.
+The difference is significant, and more noticable on slower single core processors.
+Compiling with all optimisations on makes and even greater difference.